ktchan33GBC/Google-Business-Intelligence-Professional-Certificate/README.md

 ## About this Specialization:

-+ Specialization provided by New York University , Available on Coursera platform.
++ Specialization provided by Google , Available on Coursera platform.

-+ Focus: Explain how Reinforcement Learning is used for stock trading, and become familiar with popular approaches to modeling market frictions and feedback effects for option trading.
++ Focus:
+ + Implement data modeling and extract, transform, load (ETL) processes that meet organizational goals
+ + Design data visualizations that answer business questions
+ + Create dashboards that effectively communicate data insights to stakeholders